 PCjs currently supports the following COMPAQ machines:

-Here is a roughly chronological list of COMPAQ machines from the 1980’s which PCjs may eventually support:
+Here is a roughly chronological list of COMPAQ machines from the 1980s, which PCjs hopes to eventually support:

 - COMPAQ Portable

 - COMPAQ DeskPro